yvonneng/instagram-collecting/README.md

 Repository from which ["Basic Guide to Collecting Instagram"](https://yvonneng.github.io/instagram-collecting) is published.

-Contents can be edited in markdown-formatted documents.
-The markdown pages can be found in the "gh-pages" branch.
+Contents can be edited in the markdown-formatted documents under the "gh-pages" branch of this repo.